The best hotels in Granada

 Tribal Hotel out at the Isletas de Granada operates at a different level entirely.
 It's 15 minutes by boat from the city.
 You trade proximity for complete quiet and some of the best lake views in Central America.
 At $265-380/night, it's not for everyone. but if it's your honeymoon or a major trip, it delivers.

-Granada's best neighborhoods
+Granada's best hotel regions

 Stay in Barrio El Sagrario or within walking distance of Parque Central if it's your first time.
 Everything you want is within 15 minutes on foot, and you won't need a taxi after dark.